a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 ### Requesting Client-Provided Attributes

-The verifier can place an `AttestableAttributes` schema in a challenge.
-It contains a dedicated attribute OID and an ordered list of `ToBeAttestedAttribute(name, type, required)` entries.
+The verifier can place a `CertificationRequestAttributeAttestationDescriptor` in a challenge.
+It contains a dedicated attribute OID and an ordered list of `AttributeAttestationDescriptor(name, type, required)` entries.
 The client callback receives that list and returns one `Primitive` per entry.
 Required values must be present; optional values can be `null`.

 These values are produced by the app, not independently certified by Android or Apple.
 Successful verification means the expected app supplied them and the selected authentication mode bound them into this ceremony.